Galveston District Court and County Court Plan

 2nd CHAIR:

-2. On the approved list of attorneys qualified for capital murder appointment as 2nd Chair as maintained by the 2nd Administrative Judicial Region of the State of Texas.
+2. On the approved list of attorneys qualified for capital murder appointment as 2nd Chair as maintained by the 11th Administrative Judicial Region of the State of Texas.

 D. Capital Murder Where Death Penalty Is Not Sought by State of Texas:

-2. At least five (05) years experience in criminal litigation and tried to verdict at least eight (08) felony cases, excluding State Jail felonies.
+2. At least five (5) years' experience in criminal litigation and tried to verdict at least eight (8) felony cases, excluding State Jail felonies.

 E. First Degree Felonies:

-1. Board certified in criminal law, who are therefore qualified to handle all 1st degree felonies and any lesser offenses for purposes of this plan, or;
+1. Board certified in criminal law, who are therefore qualified to handle all 1st degree felonies and any lesser offenses for purposes of this plan; or,

 2. Have at least four years prior experience in criminal litigation, and;